AI-Enhanced VS Code

 Model Routing Without Chaos

-- Use a strong primary model such as Claude Sonnet 4.6, GPT-5.4, or Gemini 2.5 Pro for debugging, review, and architectural reasoning.
+- Use stronger planning or reviewer models such as GPT-5.5, Claude Sonnet 4.6, Claude Opus, GPT-5.4 for compatibility or cost-routed OpenAI workflows, or Gemini 2.5 Pro for debugging, review, and architectural reasoning.

-- Use faster or cheaper models such as GPT-5 mini, Claude Haiku 4.5, or Gemini 2.5 Flash for autocomplete-heavy or repetitive editing loops.
+- Use faster or cheaper execution helpers such as GPT-5.4 mini, GPT-5 mini, Claude Haiku 4.5, or Gemini 2.5 Flash for repetitive editing loops.

 - Use local models only where privacy or cost really drives the decision, not just because local is fashionable.